ejongepier/metabarcoding-qiime.github.io/docs/_sources/crunchomics.rst.txt

    mkdir -p tmptmp
    export TMPDIR=$PWD/tmptmp/

 You need quite a lot of RAM to run the classifier.
-Note that this means that is many of us do this in paralell, you may end up in the queue.
+Note that this means that is many of us do this in parallel, you may end up in the queue.
 This took 14m13.817s to run:

 .. code-block:: bash